Public Holidays in Qatar in 2025: Holiday Calendar

 Due to differing reporting by various sources, the core national holiday period is generally observed on the weekend.
 Some sources include additional bank or government observance days.

-National Commemorative Holiday
+National Commemorative Holidays

 New Year (January 1)